PSTC/pstc-jfp/REVISION.md

 ## Referee 1

-* TODO [L720]: Make a note that this presentation of case expressions only matches Coq up to v8.12, since the kernel representation was changed for v8.13 (but sized types is implemented on top of v8.12 anyway).
+* ~TODO~ [L720]: Make a note that this presentation of case expressions only matches Coq up to v8.12, since the kernel representation was changed for v8.13 (but sized types is implemented on top of v8.12 anyway).
   - https://github.com/coq/ceps/blob/master/text/inductive-branch-predicate-representation-and-reduction.md
   - https://github.com/coq/coq/pull/13563
-* TODO [L916]: Remove note on weak normalization in Coq since it will no longer hold in v8.16 and it's irrelevant to the discussion anyway.
+* ~TODO~ [L916]: Remove note on weak normalization in Coq since it will no longer hold in v8.16 and it's irrelevant to the discussion anyway.
   - https://github.com/coq/coq/pull/15434
-* TODO [L963]: Change citation of Abbot et al. (2004) to Jasper Hughunin's Why Not W? paper showing inductives can be encoded with W + equality.
+* ~TODO~ [L963]: Change citation of Abbot et al. (2004) to Jasper Hughunin's Why Not W? paper showing inductives can be encoded with W + equality.
-* TODO [L1786]: Remove comment about state monad.
+* ~TODO~ [L1786]: Remove comment about state monad.

 ## Referee 2

 * NOTE: Is the evaluation really the part an arbitrary reader is most interested in?
 I dunno.
 I think it depends on the reader really.
-* TODO [Discuss with William]: "Another reason why the goal of backwards compatibility feels a little arbitrary is that it is heavily tied to the current capabilities of Coq's termination checker, which might change in the future. ...
-Hence it would be better to instead be more explicit about precisely what kind of definitions you want to be accepted by your algorithm, so it is not as coupled to the current state of the Coq implementation.
+* REBUT [Discuss with William]: "Another reason why the goal of backwards compatibility feels a little arbitrary is that it is heavily tied to the current capabilities of Coq's termination checker, which might change in the future. ...
+Hence it would be better to instead be more explicit about precisely what kind of definitions you want to be accepted by your algorithm, so it is not as coupled to the current state of the Coq implementation."
+  The purpose is to see whether we *can* be backwards compatible with Coq, so the definitions we want to be accepted are those that Coq accepts.
+  (Mention if we can give this up then we can resolve some performance issues.)
 * TODO [Sec.
 6.2]: Explicitly mention that the implementation is *not* entirely backwards compatible, since a number of libraries no longer compile with sized typing turned on, due to complications with elaboration